CNAG-Biomedical-Informatics/pheno-ranker/docs/qr-code-generator.md

     === "From Pheno-Ranker to PDF"

         We created a simple utility to create a PDF report from `Pheno-Ranker` data.
 It works for `BFF`and `PXF` files.

+        !!!
+Warning "About the QR code"
+            Please note that the QR code has to match the `JSON` file from which it was created.

         ```bash
         ./pheno-ranker2pdf -j individuals.qr.json -q my_fav_dir/*png -t bff --logo my-logo.png -o my_pdf_dir